jouni-kantola/mobtimer/README.md

 1. For development in Windows, copy `./lib/WebView2Loader.dll` to `./bin/`.
 1. Start the application in development mode: `npm start`

-Note: In Windows, use `cmd.exe` to ensure `--window-enable-inspector` is passed along correctly.

 ## Binaries

 To create binaries locally, execute `npm run build`.